koscielny/path_tracer_4CG/README.md

 Fearutres To Do
 ------------------
-- texture
+- texture and environment mapping
 - photon mapping
 - multiple sampler and filter
-- quadrilateral mesh supporting
+- quadrilateral mesh support

 Path Tracer 4CG
 ====